HummyDev7/sketchy-etch/README.md

 * Add a mode in which the user can choose to have the grid a border or not
 * You can export / save what you draw
 * You can undo what you just draw
+* Redo the design make it more aesthetic (be more original)

 # What i learned